KASCedric/PointNet/README.md

     mkdir -p data
     wget https://github.com/KASCedric/PointNetDemo/blob/main/ds-data.ply?raw=true -O data/ds-data.ply
     ```
-- Or download a [raw data](https://github.com/KASCedric/PointNetDemo) and downsample it so that is has the same distribution as the pointclouds used to train the model:
+- Or download a [raw data](https://github.com/KASCedric/PointNetDemo) and downsample it so that it has the same distribution as the pointclouds used to train the model:
     ```
     mkdir -p data
     wget https://github.com/KASCedric/PointNetDemo/blob/main/raw-data.bin?raw=true -O data/raw-data.bin